 Track Notes

-The Princes Rock Lookout is the perfect spot to see the beautiful Wentworth Falls waterfall in its full glory, and the track leading to the lookout is very easy.
+Princes Rock Lookout is the perfect spot to see the beautiful Wentworth Falls waterfall in its entirety, and the track leading to it is very easy.

 From the Wentworth Falls picnic area, follow the walking path along Sir H Burrell Drive.
-The first prominent lookout there is the Jamison Lookout, which offers panoramic views of Jamison Valley.
+The first major lookout you’ll come across is Jamison Lookout, which offers panoramic views of the Jamison Valley.

-As good as that lookout may be, you can’t see the waterfall from there, which is why we’re heading to Princes Rock!
+As good as that lookout is, you won’t be able to see the waterfall from there, which is why we’re heading to Princes Rock!

-From the Jamison Lookout, keep following the path along the road until you see the Princes Rock Track signpost, where the trail heads into the bush.
+From Jamison Lookout, continue along the path beside the road until you reach the Princes Rock Track signpost, where the trail heads into the bush.

-The track to the lookout isn’t difficult at all, but it is a little steep.
-It’s easy on the way down and only a little more challenging on the way up.
+The walk to the lookout isn’t difficult, though it is a bit steep.
+It’s easy on the way down and only slightly more challenging on the way back up.

-The path is well-maintained from start to finish, but we do recommend wearing comfortable hiking shoes, especially if you plan to do more hiking in the Wentworth Falls area.
+The path is well maintained from start to finish, but we recommend wearing comfortable hiking shoes, especially if you plan to explore more trails in the Wentworth Falls area.

-From the signpost, it only takes about 10-15 minutes to get to the lookout, from which you can enjoy fantastic views of the waterfall and the valley.
+From the signpost, it takes only about 10 to 15 minutes to reach the lookout, where you can enjoy fantastic views of the waterfall and the surrounding valley.

-The actual viewing platform is relatively small, especially compared to the one at the Jamison Lookout.
+The viewing platform itself is relatively small, especially compared to the one at Jamison Lookout.

-But since this lookout typically doesn’t attract huge crowds, you should be able to find enough space to enjoy the views and take some great photos.
+However, since this spot usually doesn’t attract large crowds, you should have plenty of space to take in the views and snap a few good photos.

-As mentioned, the Princes Rock Lookout is one of the few lookouts in the Wentworth Falls area from where you can see the entire waterfall.
+As mentioned, Princes Rock Lookout is one of the few spots in the Wentworth Falls area where you can see the entire waterfall.

-If the views of the waterfalls aren’t spectacular enough already, the uninterrupted views of Jamison Valley and beyond are also pretty impressive.
+And if the waterfall views aren’t impressive enough, the sweeping views of Jamison Valley and beyond are also well worth taking in.

-If you look straight ahead, you can recognise the Narrow Neck Plateau, Mount Solitary, and Ruined Castle in the far distance.
+Looking straight ahead, you’ll be able to spot the Narrow Neck Plateau, Mount Solitary, and Ruined Castle in the distance.

-On your way back up, we recommend visiting the Wentworth Falls Lookout.
+On the way back up, we recommend stopping at the Wentworth Falls Lookout.
 To get there, turn right at the junction (see photo below).

-Once you’re there, you can continue the walking track that goes over the top of the waterfall, followed by a steep descent into the valley via the historic Grand Stairway.
+From the lookout, you can continue along the walking track that crosses over the top of the waterfall, followed by a steep descent to the middle section of the waterfall via the historic Grand Stairway.

-Another short walk we recommend doing is the loop trail to the Rocket Point Lookout, which is another excellent viewing point, offering scenic views of the waterfall from a different angle.
+Another short walk worth doing is the loop track to Rocket Point Lookout, which offers another excellent vantage point with scenic views of the waterfall from a different angle.

-Read our Wentworth Falls hiking guide for a complete list of all lookout points and walking tracks in the area!
+Read our Wentworth Falls hiking guide for a complete list of the best walking tracks in this area.